Deci-AI/super-gradients/documentation/assets/Losses.md

    `criterion_params` dictionary will be unpacked to the underlying `yolox_loss` class constructor.

-- When using a direct Trainer.train(...) call:
+Another usage case, is when using a direct Trainer.train(...) call:
    - In your `my_training_script.py`
    ```python
         ...